4-Week Nepal Itinerary Including Annapurna Circuit Trek

 We took a cab directly from the airport to Nepal Tourism Board office and arranged trekking permits.

-WHERE TO STAY IN NEPAL
+WHERE TO STAY IN Kathmandu

 After we found accommodation for the night, withdrew money from ATM and ate great momo dumplings, it was finally bedtime.

 We took a bus from Kathmandu to Besisahar early in the morning.
 Prepare to spend 6 - 8 hours on the bus even though it is less than 200 km.
 After arrival, we registered at a checkpoint and started our journey.

 First day's goal was only to get to Bhulbule, approximately 2.5-hour walk.

 Read More: Day by Day Guide - Besisahar to Chame.